It's the largest prairie-wetland restoration project in U.S. history.

 In addition to the economic benefits highlighted in the DOI report, Glacial Ridge National Wildlife Refuge has provided and continues to provide other benefits to neighboring communities:

-Page 2 of 2 - • Two wells on the property supply clean drinking water to the nearby town of Crookston.
+• Two wells on the property supply clean drinking water to the nearby town of Crookston.

 • The restored prairies and wetlands store water and help slow runoff into rivers and streams, which benefits farms and communities downstream during flood conditions.